 I want to cover four types of debt before we go any further with this discussion.
 Those four types of debt are secured debt, unsecured debt, debt associated with your divorce, and tax debt.

-What is secured debt in relation to a divorce?
+What is secured debt concerning a divorce?

-If you have a loan that is in both your name and that of your spouse you will need to make sure that in your final decree of divorce it is clear which spouse (if any) will be responsible for making payments on the house note moving forward.
-This is the first step towards establishing liability on the note.
-The second step is even more important.
+Suppose you have a loan in both your name and that of your spouse.
+You will need to make sure that it is clear which spouse (if any) will be responsible for making payments on the house note moving forward in your final decree of divorce.
+This is the first step towards establishing liability on the message.
+The second step is even more critical.
 The spouse who gives up ownership rights in the house should execute a special warranty deed that transfers their ownership share in the home to the other spouse.

-What is unsecured debt in relation to a divorce?
+What is unsecured debt about a divorce?

-What is tax debt in relation to a divorce?
+What is tax debt concerning a divorce?

 If you haven’t heard, divorces can be expensive.
 It happens that sometimes you or your spouse will seek an order from the court that seeks to have the other spouse pay your attorney’s fees.
-For instance, if you have been a stay at home parent for many years and have no source of income independent of your spouse it may be reasonable for a judge to order your spouse to pay your attorney’s fees.
+For instance, if you have been a stay-at-home parent for many years and have no source of income independent of your spouse, it may be reasonable for a judge to order your spouse to pay your attorney’s fees.
 This is especially true if your spouse was the party to file for the divorce or is at fault for having caused the divorce.